ildomm/cc_sq_disbursement/README.md

 - Type `make unit-test` to run them.

 #### Tests coverage:
-- Type `make coverage-report` to generate an HTML report with the tests coverage.
+- Type `make coverage-report` to generate an HTML report with the test coverage.
-- Type `make coverage-total` to check the total tests coverage.
+- Type `make coverage-total` to check the total test coverage.

 ## Future improvements
 - Structured logging
 - Metrics/Monitoring
-- Improve logs, the current ones are not very useful and just implement as a PoC
+- Improve logs, the current ones are not very useful and just implemented as a PoC
-- Import each file in a separate goroutine, use a channel to communicate the results.
+- Import each file in a separate goroutine, and use a channel to communicate the results.
-- Finish tests coverage for the processor
+- Finish test coverage for the processor
-- Tests coverage until reach 90% of the code
+- Tests coverage until reaches 90% of the code
 - Process the daily disbursement step using db transactions
-- Make the FeePercentage's configurable and not hardcoded
+- Make the FeePercentage configurable and not hardcoded
-- Make orders CSV files paths configurable and not hardcoded
+- Make orders CSV file paths configurable and not hardcoded
 - Improve database indexes
 - The `orders` table could be partitioned by `created_at` to improve performance

 ## Missing features
-- 90% tests code coverage.
+- 90% test code coverage.
 - Panic recovery handling

 ## Considerations